jovid1242/redux-auth/README.md

 -   /home
 -   /login - login and password entry page
--   /news - page with news (any information of the same type)
+-   /news - page with news
 -   /profile - page with free text, inaccessible without authorization

 Main links on the site: